teaching-on-testbeds/hello-linux/index.md

 scp [OPTIONS] SOURCE DESTINATION
 ```

-where `SOURCE` is the full address of the location where the file is currently llocated, and `DESTINATION` is the address of the location that you want to copy a file to.
+where `SOURCE` is the full address of the location where the file is currently located, and `DESTINATION` is the address of the location that you want to copy a file to.

 When you are transferring a file from a remote host (e.g. a host on a testbed) to your laptop, you will run `scp` from a terminal *on your laptop* (NOT a terminal that is logged in to the remote host), and the syntax will look like this: